Students should review all college-wide degree requirements summarized in the "College of Arts and Sciences" section of the current Graduate Bulletin.

 Each student seeking a master's degree in the Department of Anthropology must satisfy the following specific course requirements:

 Completion of a minimum of 31 semester hours of graduate course credits, to include 24 hours of graded graduate credit with a B- or better in each course (i.e., not to include courses taken S/U; 18 hours must be anthropology courses and all hours must be 5000-level courses.
 Special permission may be given to credit 4000-level courses toward this requirement in cases where here is not a 5000-level equivalent.
-Students who have not taken a History of Anthropology course as an undergraduate are strongly advised to take ANG5491, History of Anthropology, in their first year.

 Each student is required to take the following core courses (3 hours each), bearing in mind they are only offered once per year: